 Copyrighted Materials in Your Thesis or Dissertation?

 If you include other copyrighted work in your thesis or dissertation, you might need to acquire permission for using these materials before you submit your thesis or dissertation.
 In some cases, including those materials may be considered a fair use, and permission might not be necessary.
-The Scholarly Communications Librarian can help you complete a fair-use analysis to determine if permissions are needed.
+The Digital Scholarship Librarian can help you complete a fair-use analysis to determine if permissions are needed.

 Rights Assigned to William & Mary